pep-dortmund/homepage-toolbox/install/linux_en.md

 by pressing `Enter`.
 _Do you wish to update your shell profile to automatically initialize conda?_ `yes`.

-With this, the general Python environment is installed.
+With this, the base Python environment is installed.

 {% include admonition.html type="warning" title="Important" body='For the next step, you must close
 the current terminal window and open a new one' %}